 - Don’t change money on the black market as it is probably just the lead-up to a scam.

-- Do not change too much money at one time, or you probably need a suitcase to carry your Vietnamese Dong around.
+- Do not change too much money at once, or you will probably need a suitcase to carry your Vietnamese Dong around.

-- Don’t accept any damaged, lost color notes, as it will be hard for you to use them again.
+- Don’t accept any damaged or discolored notes, as they will be hard for you to use again.

 - The new polymer notes easily stick to each other, especially when it’s wet, so count your money carefully and try not to pay more money than you need.

-- Avoid using high-denomination notes, especially with 500,000đ, for street vendors, taxi drivers, and small family shops even small markets.
-Many times people don’t have enough change to break big notes. so make sure you’re carrying smaller bills when going shopping.
+- Avoid using high-denomination notes, especially with 500,000đ, for street vendors, taxi drivers, and small family shops, even small markets.
+Often, people don’t have enough change to break large notes.
+So make sure you’re carrying smaller bills when going shopping.

-If you have any question about the Vietnamese Đồng or want to get some professional travel tips when travel to Vietnam, feel free to contact our team to obtain more suggestions.
+If you have any questions about the Vietnamese Đồng or want professional travel tips for your trip to Vietnam, feel free to contact our team for more suggestions.